ISO 5060: The New International Standard for Translation Quality Evaluation

 - Continuous calibration - Compare AI and human results, adjust AI models

-This hybrid approach maintains ISO 5060 compliance while dramatically reducing evaluation time and cost.
+This hybrid approach maintains ISO 5060 compliance while cutting evaluation time and cost dramatically.
+Most organizations we've seen report 60-80% time reduction without sacrificing accuracy.

 Demonstrating ISO 5060 Compliance